 A History of Slovak Economic Thought

 Slovakia has a rich and complex history, but until now there has not been a comprehensive analysis of the nation’s economic thought.
-This volume expertly fills this gap and traces the development of Slovak economic thought from the 16th Century to the present day.
+This volume expertly fills this gap and traces the development of Slovak economic thought from the sixteenth century to the present day.

-Chapter 2.
-In the Hungarian Kingdom: Period before World War I
+2 In the Hungarian kingdom: period before World War I

-Chapter 5.
-End of Socialism and the Break-up of Czechoslovakia
+5 End of socialism and the break-up of Czechoslovakia

 Appendix: Selected Slovak economists: the interwar and socialist period